mixam-platform/MxJdf4/README.md

 ## API & SDK for ordering a print job

-The _Mixam Job Description Format_ describes the structure of a print job in an unambiguous way.
+The _Mixam Job Description Format_ (MxJdf) describes the structure of a print job in an unambiguous way.

-Although the Mixam Platform is capable of specifying a job in many formats (cXML, OneFlow, and vendor specific formats), the MXJDF (Mixam Job Description Format) is the most complete and useful, and also the recommended way to establish an automated connection with us.
+Although the Mixam Platform is capable of specifying a job in many formats (cXML, OneFlow, and several vendor-specific formats), MxJdf is the most complete, the most useful, and the recommended way to establish an automated connection with us.

-The MXJDF format is made of attributes and values and can be provided as an XML and/or JSON document.
+The MxJdf format is made of attributes and values and can be provided as an XML and/or JSON document.
 We also provide a Java implementation of the MXJDF format, but it can easily be implemented with other programing languages such as PHP or JavaScript.

-MXJDF documents can be attached to an email message or posted to the printer's preferred end-point using HTTPS or SFTP.
+MxJdf documents can be attached to an email message or posted to the printer's preferred end-point using HTTPS or SFTP.

 ## Table of Contents